jejacks0n/teaspoon/README.md

 - add jasmine2 support
 - tests for the require js stuff (this is brittle and since we don't use requirejs, intrinsically hard)
 - hooks could be improved to specify method (get/post), and to pass params -- passing to the blocks if they have arity
-- adjust dummy app to use relative_url_root and see how things go so we can get that resolved once and for all

 #### nice to haves